Are you tired of lead brokers selling you crappy roofing leads?

 - Ask your current customers: This is common sense but a lot of business owners neglect to ask their customers for referrals.
 You should create a system in which all of your employees systematically ask for referrals after a job is done.

 - Add a link to a form on your website for referral submissions.

 - Give referrals: The best way to get something is to give something first.

 - Offer a referral commission: Offer a referral commission to anyone that refers a customer to you.

 Canvassing/Door Knocking is probably the most common outbound lead generation strategy.
 It’s an effective strategy that requires discipline and focus.

 There still nothing that beats a face to face meeting.
 The most common strategy is to canvass an entire area after a storm.
 You know the people that were hit qualify for an insurance settlement.

-However, with canvassing there is a stigma attached to many people.
-Many people won’t do business with a person that knocks on their property.
+However, with canvassing, there is a stigma attached to many people.
+Many people won’t do business with a person who knocks on their property.
 This stigma will only increase as people continue to turn to the internet for buying and research decisions.